 Dr. Sandra Naddaff, Director of Undergraduate Studies

-In consultation with the Director of Undergraduate Studies and the student’s academic advisor, undergraduate concentrators develop an individually tailored but carefully structured program of study that brings together their particular interests and skills and allows them to take courses in a variety of departments across the Humanities.
+In consultation with the Director of Undergraduate Studies and the student’s academic advisor, undergraduate concentrators develop an individually tailored and carefully structured program of study that brings together their particular interests and languages and allows them to take courses in a variety of departments across the Humanities.
 Central to each student’s curriculum is the tutorial program.
-During the sophomore year, students participate in a small, group tutorial in which they are introduced to various disciplinary methodologies and forms of literary and cultural analysis through the study of works from different languages, periods, genres, and media.
-Junior tutorial offers students the rare opportunity to design their own reading course in which they work one on one with a tutor.
-During the fall semester, students read broadly according to personal interest and inclination, and explore possible areas of specialization.
-At the end of the term, they define their special field of study, which they explore in depth during the spring semester.
+The one-semester sophomore tutorial seminar introduces students to various disciplinary methodologies and forms of literary and cultural analysis.
+Junior tutorial offers students the rare opportunity to design their own reading course in which they work one on one with a tutor and ultimately develop a special field of study.
 Senior tutorial is again an individual course of study largely devoted to the research and writing of the senior thesis, which is required of all students.
 All tutorials are reading and writing intensive, and form the core around which a student develops a larger field of study.
 For more information about students’ special fields and senior thesis projects, please see the “Undergraduate Concentration” link on our website, www.complit.fas.harvard.edu.

 In order to help students determine whether they can meet their academic and intellectual goals in our department, we ask interested students to apply to the concentration during the fall of the sophomore year, although later applications will also be considered whenever possible.
 Application includes submitting a brief statement of interest and essay, as well as a conversation with two members of the department.